-- the reason for dismissal is one of the designated fair reasons set out in the legislation (provided there is no discriminatory act).
+- the reason for dismissal is one of the designated fair reasons set out in the legislation.

 Certain dismissals are automatically unfair and there is no requirement for any qualifying service (for example, dismissals relating to the employee’s pregnancy, certain health and safety matters, trade union membership and trade union activities).

-Except in relation to redundancy dismissals (where an eligible employee will be entitled to a statutory redundancy payment) there is no statutory entitlement to a severance payment as such.
-As explained above, an employee is entitled to notice and it is common for employees to be paid a sum in lieu of notice, usually equal to the value of pay over the notice period.
-Sometimes, however, an employer might offer a severance payment in return for the employee’s agreement that they will not bring any claims against the employer.
-This is usually achieved by the parties signing a settlement agreement in a form prescribed by law.
+Except for redundancy dismissals (where an eligible employee will be entitled to a statutory redundancy payment) there is no statutory entitlement to a severance payment as such.
+An employee is entitled to notice, and it is common for employees to be paid a sum in lieu of notice, usually equal to the value of pay over the notice period.

-If the employer terminates an employee’s employment against their will, the employee will generally have no choice but to accept the dismissal.
-The employment contract will end and the employee will have to consider their options in terms of any claims they may have against their employer for either breach of contract (such as failure to give proper notice or failure to make payments under the contract of employment) or breach of some other statutory right such as unfair dismissal or discrimination.
-Commonly, an employee might threaten a tribunal claim and secure a settlement with the employer through legal advisors, particularly if the employer is keen to avoid the publicity of an employment tribunal claim or if the employer is concerned that there is a good chance they will lose at tribunal.
-An employee who has been unfairly dismissed may ask for reinstatement but it is very rare for a tribunal to make a reinstatement order; and even where one is made, the employer can opt to pay compensation instead.
+If the employer terminates an employee’s employment against their will, the employee will generally have no choice but to accept the dismissal, bringing an end to the employment contract, and the employees will then have to consider their options in terms of any claims they may have against their employer, for either breach of contract (such as failure to give proper notice or failure to make payments under the contract of employment) or breach of some other statutory right, such as unfair dismissal or discrimination.

-An unfair dismissal award, which is currently capped at a maximum of £87,700, is made up of:
+An unfair dismissal award, which is currently capped at a maximum of GBP 104,659, is made up of:

-- a basic award (calculated according to the employee’s age, length of service and pay) – currently capped at £13,500; and
+- a basic award (calculated according to the employee’s age, length of service and pay) – currently capped at GBP 16,140; and

-- a compensatory award (a “just and equitable” amount) – currently capped at the lower or one year’s gross pay (excluding pension contributions, benefits in kind and discretionary bonuses) and the overall cap of £74,200.
+- a compensatory award (a “just and equitable” amount) – currently capped at the lower of one year’s gross pay (excluding pension contributions, benefits in kind and discretionary bonuses) and the overall cap of GBP 88,519.